Optimized and portable Open MPI packaging

 on the brand new Jean Zay

-Open MPI has interface to each of these.
+Open MPI has an interface to each of these.
 Given the proliferation of high-speed networks (many of which are variants of InfiniBand), engineers had the idea to come up with unified programming interfaces, with the idea that MPI implementations would use those interfaces instead of talking directly to the lower-level drivers that we’ve seen above. libfabric (aka.
 OpenFabrics or OFI) is one of these “unified” interfaces—I guess you can see the oxymoron, can’t you?
-Libfabric actually bundles Verbs, PSM, PSM2, and more, and provides an unique interface over them.
+Libfabric actually bundles Verbs, PSM, PSM2, and more, and provides a unique interface over them.
 UCX has a similar “unification” goal, but with a different interface.
 In addition to the lower-level PSM, PSM2, and Verbs, Open MPI can use libfabric and UCX directly, which in turn may drive a variety of networking interfaces.

 The abstraction level of all these interfaces is not quite the same, because the level of hardware support differs among the different types of network.
 Thus, adding to this alphabet soup, Open MPI defines these categories: